RelicusRoad Features

 Confluence is King

 • Pivot + Road Level: If R1 aligns with a Red Action Level, that resistance is concrete.
-Sell it.
+I sell it.

 • Pivot + Signal Line: If price bounces off S1 and the Blue Signal Line crosses up, that is a high-confidence buy.